danbev/learning-rust/README.md

 * If there are multiple input lifetime parameters but one of them is $self or &mut self then the lifetime self is assigned to all output lifetime parameters.

+If any of these rules are "broken" the compile needs help from the programmer to explicitly specify the generic lifetime annotations.

 ```console
 error[E0597]: `y` does not live long enough